dewan-ahmed/dewan-ahmed.github.io/_posts/2020-08-13-five-reasons-why.md

 ---
 title: "Five reasons why YOU should consider a career in the software industry"
+description: "Read this blog where I consider various factors to suggest why you should consider a career in the software industry."
 date: 2020-08-13T00:00:00-04:00
 author: Dewan Ahmed
 header: